-Editor's note: Sumnima Udas is CNN International's Delhi-based correspondent.
+Editor’s Note: Sumnima Udas is CNN’s India correspondent based in New Dehli.
 Follow her on Twitter.

 ‘We only get water once a week and each time we have to fight for it,” one woman yells.